Will I have access to computers and phones?

 What are the residence facilities like?
 I haven't lived in a dorm for years!

 No molecular biology experience is expected or required.
 The course is designed such that there will be more lecture in the first three days to bring everyone up-to-speed on common terms and concepts.
 These first few days provide a non-intimidating introduction to molecular biology.
-After that, you'll be amazed at how smoothly we progress from basic to advanced topics like quantitative PCR and next generation sequencing.
+After that, you'll be amazed at how smoothly we progress from basic to advanced topics like quantitative PCR, CRISPR and next-generation sequencing.

 Previous participants include medical doctors, sales associates, equipment engineers, principal investigators, directors of programs, postdoctoral fellows, graduate students and research assistants.
 Their fields of research include various disciplines of medicine, biochemistry, ecology, immunology, microbiology, pharmacology, plant biology, genetics, physiology and others.
 They came from large universities, small colleges, medical schools, hospitals, industry and private foundations.
-Approximately 75% come from the USA and 25% come from overseas.
+Approximately 75% of our participants come from the USA and 25% come other countries.

-Applications can be accepted by email or fax, but we highly recommend that you apply online.
-Email your application to firstname.lastname@example.org and include "application" in the subject line.
-You may fax your application to (413) 585-4534 to the attention of Dr. Steven A. Williams.
+Applications can be accepted by email, but we highly recommend that you apply online.
+However, if you have trouble with the online form, you can email your application to firstname.lastname@example.org and include "application" in the subject line.

-New England Biolabs (NEB) offers three scholarships to individuals who live and work in developing countries.
+New England Biolabs (NEB) offers three scholarships to individuals who live and work in low income countries.
 To apply, please submit your CV and statement of motivation, along with a statement indicating that you would like to apply for financial aid, to email@example.com.
 You will be notified of a decision as soon as possible.
-Deadline for scholarship application is March 1st.
+Deadline for the international scholarship application is March 1st.

 Unfortunately, we do not have any other financial aid options.
 Please check with your institution, as they often provide funding for this type of course.

-All sessions end on a Saturday.
+We end the course on a Saturday.
 You will be able to leave whenever necessary on Saturday to accommodate your travel arrangements.
-The course officially ends around 11 AM, and you must be out of your dormitory by 10 AM.
+However, the last ends around 11 AM and it's best if you can stay until that time.

 Your only full day off is the Sunday between the two weeks.
 As you can see, we make the most of the time that you spend here!

 There will be vegetarian alternatives served at every meal.
-If you have additional dietary requirements (medical or religious), please let us know several weeks before your arrival.
+If you have additional dietary requirements (medical or religious), please let us know one month before your arrival.
 The dining staff will be informed and should be able to accommodate your needs.

 Dormitories at Smith College are not like ones you find at most other colleges or universities.
 In fact, they are not dorms at all, but large houses.
 Each participant has a single room with a twin bed, desk, bureau, phone and closet.
 Bed linens, pillows and towels are supplied.
-Male and female participants are housed on separate floors.
-Each floor has its own communal bathroom, which is kept very clean by the housekeeping staff.
+Each floor has its own communal bathrooms, which are kept very clean by the housekeeping staff.

 Please bring shampoo, soap and all other toiletries.
 Each house has quarter-operated washing machines and dryers in the basement.
-Please note that lighting is dim in the rooms and a small light would be useful for evening reading.
+Please note that lighting is dim in the rooms and a small light is useful for evening reading.

-This content is covered by patents, trademarks and/or copyrights owned or controlled by New England Biolabs, Inc. For more information, please email us at email@example.com.
-The use of these products may require you to obtain additional third party intellectual property rights for certain applications.
+Products and content are covered by one or more patents, trademarks and/or copyrights owned or controlled by New England Biolabs, Inc (NEB).
+The use of trademark symbols does not necessarily indicate that the name is trademarked in the country where it is being read; it indicates where the content was originally developed.
+See www.neb.com/trademarks.
+The use of these products may require you to obtain additional third-party intellectual property rights for certain applications.
+For more information, please email email@example.com.